The Salt Mother of Ban Chao – A Southeast Asian Folk Horror

 The marsh swallowed the sound of her voice, yet it scraped through every throat.

-Moisture fled from breath and skin.
-Sweat crusted white before it could fall.
+Moisture fled from skin and breath.
 Wells filled with brine too bitter to swallow.
 Paths twisted back toward the marsh no matter which way people ran.

 Parents held their children close.